St. Padarn's church, Llanbadarn Fawr, Aberystwyth.

 of Ann Portrey, son and Daughter of Richd

 Portrey of Ynys cedwin in ye county of

 Brecon Esq. by the above mentioned Eliz.

 Both died Infants.

 Reverend William Powell

-William Powell died at Nanteos, he took over the completion of Nanteos mansion on the death of his brother Thomas (There is no record of Thomas Powell buried in St. Padarn).
+William took over the completion of Nanteos mansion on the death of his brother Thomas, and died at Nanteos aged 80 years old.